-Looking back, it was like I was content looking at the posters pinned to the outside of a door, without having any inkling that the door was the entrance to the best library/science lab/art studio/playroom I’d ever known.
+In retrospect, it was like I was content looking at the posters pinned to the outside of a door, without having any inkling that the door was the entrance to the best library/science lab/art studio/playroom I’d ever known.
 Until, one day, I happened to lean on the door – and glimpsed the treasures within.

 One of the first blogs I discovered was Weird Unsocialized Homeschoolers.